Beengoo/LogDO2/README.md

 Q: What SUNSHINE and MOONLIGHT builds means?

 A: These are builds where we add new functionality that is not yet tested to be included in stable releases.
 SUNSHINE and MOONLIGHT simply indicate when the version was released during the day or at night.

+Q: Is plugin going to be released on SpigotMC or other platforms?

+A: Maybe... idk

+Q: Is plugin fully free?

+A: Yes!
+LogDO2 will remain free and open source.
+It will NEVER have any “premium features”.
+If you want to support the project author financially, you can do so [here](https://send.monobank.ua/jar/qc7goaLVT)

 ## License
 Copyright (C) 2025 Beengoo